AdCons/azure-fundamentals/README.md

 - ***Business productivity applications***.
 - ***Finance*** and ***expense*** tracking.

-## Describe Azure Architecture And Services
+## Learning Path 2: Describe Azure Architecture And Services

 This learning path explores Microsoft Azure, its architecture, and some of the most commonly used services and resources.

-### Describe The Core Architectural Components Of Azure
+### Module 1: Describe The Core Architectural Components Of Azure

 You'll learn about the ***physical infrastructure***, how resources are managed, and have a chance to create an ***Azure resource***.